 ● USA and Europe among other nations have given trillion dollars of stimulus packages to stabilise their economies.
 The increase in money supply should raise inflation and drive down interest rates to negative.
 However, inflation will remain low due to muted demand.

 ● The impact on Indian economy is undoubtedly unprecedented.
-The economy is at a standstill with the nationwide shutdown.
-The impact can be gauged by the fact that for the first time not a single personal car has been sold in a month’s time and approximately 3 crore people may not get monthly salaries.
+Economy is at a standstill with the nationwide shutdown.
+This impact can be gauged by the fact that for the first time not a single personal car has been sold in a month’s time and approximately 3 crore people may not get monthly salaries.

-● The $3 trillion Indian economy may lose approximately $30 billion sizes witnessing negative growth for the first time.
+● India’s $3 trillion economy may lose approximately $30 billion sizes witnessing negative growth for the first time.
 In addition, there may be negative inflation with deeply dampened demand.

 ● The Government may reduce interest rates to stabilise the economy by bringing liquidity and is giving stimulus packages for the poor.
 It is also considering a stimulus package for MSMEs to revive some economic activity by the third quarter.
 One significant step that it must take is to devise a large reconstruction budget to build infrastructure to lift the economy.